 Music is an important part of peoples’ lives and can have powerful physical, social, intellectual and emotional effects on individuals – even for those with mild, moderate, severe or even profound D/deafness.

-There are currently over 10 million people with some level of deafness in the UK.
-This represents one in six of the population and the figure is set to rise dramatically to 14.5 million by 2031.
+There are currently 11 million people with some level of deafness in the UK.
+This represents one in six of the population and the figure is set to rise dramatically to 15.6 million by 2035.